Gunahon Ka Devta (TV series): Plot

-The story is set in the town of Lallanpur in eastern Uttar Pradesh where a new incident of crime occurs every day and gun violence is common.
+The story is set in the town of Chillupar in eastern Uttar Pradesh where a new incident of crime occurs every day and gun violence is common.

 Avdesh Singh Thakur aka "Bhaiyyaji" is one of the most feared people in Lallanpur but is also widely respected for his generosity and sense of justice.
 Among his admirers is Arpita Rai, the daughter of corrupt civil engineer Mahesh Rai.
 While she fears her father and brothers at home, Arpita is a carefree fun-loving college student outside home.
 She despises her father's corrupt practices and idolises Avdhesh who is the Robin Hood of Lallanpur.

 The show follows the unlikely love story of Avdhesh and Arpita set against the devastating background of violence.

 Mahesh Rai arranges Arpita's wedding with Pappu.
 Arpita writes a letter to Avdesh confessing her love for him.
 Avdesh comes to the rescue and fills Arpita's maang and takes her with him.
 At home Bahuji is not happy with this, as Bahuji secretly loves Avdesh.
-Much to Bahuji's dismay, Avdesh and Arpita get married.
+To Bahuji's dismay, Avdesh and Arpita get married.
 As Avdesh and Arpita are about to consummate their marriage Bahuji interrupts with making Avdesh realize that he has to avenge death of his father and his older brother whom were killed by Laal Singh.
 Avdesh swears that he will not go close to Arpita until he kills Laal Singh.
 Arpita tries every possible way to keep Avdesh away from violence but Bahuji does not let this happen.